-As soon as practicable, after the count has been completed and any protest(s) is decided and remedy put into effect, the Monitor shall certify, in writing, the results of the election to the Elections Committee.
+As soon as practicable, after the count has been completed and any protest(s) is decided and remedy put into effect, the Neutral Monitor shall certify, in writing, the results of the election to the Elections Committee.
 The Elections Committee shall then prepare its appropriate report and certify the election to the Local Executive Board.
-Should a rerun be necessary, the Neutral Monitor and the Elections Committee shall certify those elections not subject to a rerun.